elliptic1/Talk-to-ChatGPT/README.md

 ### Prerequisites

 To run this project, you need to have Python 3.7 or higher installed on your machine.
 You also need an OpenAI API key, which you can get by signing up at [OpenAI](https://openai.com/).
+Set it as an environment variable `OPENAI_API_KEY`.

 ### Installing